blixxurd/user-portal/server/README.md

 Bootstrapped backend user management system.

 ## Required Environment Variables
-  AUTH_KEY // Used to sign the JWT Token
+- `AUTH_KEY` Used to sign the JWT Token
-  MONGO_URL // Your Mongo URL
+- `MONGO_URL` Your Mongo URL
-  WEBSITE_URL // The public URL where this API lives MAILGUN_USER // SMTP Username for your mailgun account MAILGUN_PASS // SMTP password for your mailgun account NOTIFICATION_SENDER_NAME // The name to display on transactional emails NOTIFICATION_SENDER_ADDRESS // The email address that transactional email should be sent from NOTIFICATION_WEBSITE_NAME // The name of your website to show in transactional emails
+- `WEBSITE_URL` The public URL where this API lives
+- `MAILGUN_USER` SMTP Username for your mailgun account
+- `MAILGUN_PASS` SMTP password for your mailgun account
+- `NOTIFICATION_SENDER_NAME` The name to display on transactional emails
+- `NOTIFICATION_SENDER_ADDRESS` The email address that transactional email should be sent from
+- `NOTIFICATION_WEBSITE_NAME` The name of your website to show in transactional emails
+- `CLIENT_INDEX` Root URL for the client side app.

 ## Database
 For the sake of convenience, right now this application uses MongoDB exclusively.